-- the satisfactory completion of a designated study program for the degree as specified by the administration of the University and in compliance with all admission requirements. - the successful maintenance of a minimum cumulative GPA of 2.0 equivalent to the grade of C. - a passing grade for the capstone project. - assurance that all financial obligations to the University have been met. - the successful completion of a minimum of 120 US credits for the bachelor's degree (minus waivers, transfer credits, and/or work experience credits granted to executive students).
-For UBIS to confer an undergraduate degree, a minimum of 30 US credits must be completed at UBIS in the program of study, with at least 15 US of those credits completed in the Core. - payment of a graduation fee; and - assurance that all other obligations to the University have been met; (i.e., returning books and other materials, if applicable).
+- the satisfactory completion of a designated study program for the degree as specified by the administration of the University and in compliance with all admission requirements. - the successful maintenance of a minimum cumulative GPA of 2.0 equivalent to the grade of C.

+- a passing grade for the capstone project. - the successful completion of a minimum of 120 US credits for the bachelor's degree (minus waivers, transfer credits, and/or work experience credits granted to executive students).
+For UBIS to confer an undergraduate degree, a minimum of 30 US credits must be completed at UBIS in the program of study, with at least 15 US of those credits completed in the Core, and - assurance that all other obligations to the University have been met; (i.e., returning books and other materials, if applicable).